 Can I swap locations after I’ve registered?

 No, unfortunately it is not possible to swap to another location.
-All run numbers are specific to each event so please ensure you are on the correct location page when registering.
+Please ensure you are on the correct location page when registering.

 Can I swap distances?